OCHA-DAP/hdx-python-api/README.md

 Although the API allows much greater granularity (a number of days), you are encouraged to use the options above (avoiding using `Never` if possible).
 To assist with this, you can use methods that allow this.

-The following method will return a textual update frequency corresponding to what would be shown in the HDX web interface.
+The following method will return a textual expected update frequency corresponding to what would be shown in the HDX web interface.

-    update_frequency = dataset.get_update_frequency()
+    update_frequency = dataset.get_expected_update_frequency()

-The method below allows you to set the dataset update frequency using one of the set frequencies above.
+The method below allows you to set the dataset's expected update frequency using one of the set frequencies above.
 (It also allows you to pass a number of days cast to a string, but this is discouraged.)

-    dataset.set_update_frequency('UPDATE_FREQUENCY')
+    dataset.set_expected_update_frequency('UPDATE_FREQUENCY')

 Transforming backwards and forwards between representations can be achieved with this function: